homestar9/rememberMe/README.md

     days = 30
 }
 ```
-You will need to specify a `userServiceClass` that implements the method `getById()`.
+You will need to specify a `userServiceClass` that implements the method `retrieveUserById()`.
 You will also need to generate a unique encryption key that will be used when generating tokens.
 Hint: You can generate a valid random key by executing the following code `generateSecretKey("AES", 256)`.

 Make sure your CFML datasource has a database table with the following columns (currently tested with MSSQL Server):
 | column name     | type      |